clevercanyon/skeleton/dev/.files/docs/usage/bin-scripts/update.md

 	--dryRun
 ```

+### A Few Tips Regarding Custom Commands and Scripts

-If you need more control over sequence, consider putting everything in a custom CMD.
+If you need more control over command sequence, consider using _only_ a custom CMD.

 ```bash
 # Tip: Save repeated commands in a variable.